-For up-to-date provider information, to obtain authorization to receive services, or if you have any questions concerning claims about vision care services, please contact Health Net Vision at

-1-866-392-6058 Monday through Saturday, 4:30 a.m. to 8:00 p.m. and Sunday 8:00 a.m. to 5:00 p.m.
-Pacific time (or TTY/TDD: 1-866-308-5375 for the hearing and speech impaired Monday through Friday from 5:00 a.m. to 5:00 p.m.
-Pacific time, excluding major holidays).
+For up-to-date provider information, to obtain authorization to receive services, or if you have any questions concerning claims about vision care services, please contact Health Net Vision at 1-866-392-6058 Monday through Saturday, 4:30 a.m. to 8:00 p.m. and Sunday 8:00 a.m. to 5:00 p.m.
+Pacific time, excluding major holidays (or for the hearing and speech impaired call TTY:711, excluding major holidays).
 Or visit the Health Net Vision web site at www.healthnet.com/uc for a list of Health Net Vision participating providers in your area.